-The widespread use of salt has lead to the steady salinization of surface water and groundwater, threatening freshwater resources and our drinking water.
+The widespread use of salt has led to the steady salinization of surface water and groundwater, threatening freshwater resources and our drinking water.

 Figure 1.
 Chloride concentrations in surface waters.
 Figure 2.
 Chloride concentrations in groundwater.

-Red, orance and yellow indicate clear anthropogenic salinization.
+Red, orange and yellow indicate clear anthropogenic salinization.
 Natural concentrations indicated by teal (<10mg/L).

 Removing salt from water is cost-prohibitive